The Women in Agriculture group formed to support the growth and development of professional agri – business women who live in the region.

 This year’s event was themed “New Horizons” with keynote speaker Catherine Marriott and was held on 20th June.
 Watch this space for news and photographs from the day!

-To review previous Women in Agriculture Events and workshops, please click here.
+To review previous Women in Agriculture Events and workshops, please visit our events page.